What time do you meet? How do I attend a meeting?

 Your organization is promoting child abuse.

-Not really a question, but OK.
 The best available evidence is that children can and do know when their gender identity does or doesn’t match their expression and/or assigned sex.
 Supporting a trans child through their discovery of gender is no more abusive than supporting a cisgender child (i.e. a child whose gender matches that assigned at birth) being cis, and similarly insisting on denying their identity is just as abusive for a trans child as for a cis child.
 Further, family and caregivers being supportive has been shown as one of the biggest factors in promoting trans youths’ mental health.